-There are many different types, shapes and sizes of protein powder.
+There are many different types, shapes and sizes of protein powders.
 They can be a useful supplement to a balanced diet by providing lean protein with a full spectrum of amino acids.
 But there can sometimes be some confusion as to why proteins are useful, what to look for in a protein supplement and who would benefit from a protein supplement.
 This blog reviews the functions of protein and why, how and when protein supplements are recommended.

 Functions of protein